gusentanan/bagusmerta.com/src/content/project/grammafy.md

 ### Technical Details

-Grammafy is built using Dart and the Flutter framework, which enables cross-platform development for both Android and iOS devices.
-The application follows Clean Architecture principles with a clear separation between Domain, Data, and Presentation layers, making the codebase more maintainable and testable.
+Grammafy is built using Dart and the Flutter framework, enabling cross-platform development for both Android and iOS devices.
+The application follows Clean Architecture principles with clear separation between Domain, Data, and Presentation layers, making the codebase more maintainable and testable.

 For state management, the app uses BLoC/Cubit with flutter_bloc, providing a reactive and predictable way to manage application state.
 The AI functionality is powered by Google Gemini GenAI API, which handles the core grammar correction capabilities with different tone adjustments.